Website Terms & Conditions and General Terms & Conditions

 6 Code of Behaviour – (see Addendum 6)

-All staff engaged by Zippos are expected to behave in an appropriate manner, during working hours and outside working hours.
+All staff engaged by Zippos are expected to behave appropriately, during working hours and outside working hours.
 Any behaviour which does not meet the required standards will be dealt with via the Contract of Engagement which is signed by all staff.
 There is also a Health and Safety and Guidance on Interaction with Others leaflet which is given to all staff, outlining the requirements of Zippos.

 7 Engagement of staff: employed, self-employed, trainees, interns, artistes undertaking further training, voluntary placements, temporary engagements